open-power-ref-design/standalone-swift/README.rst

 The Deployment configuration file provides a mapping of servers and switches to software for the purposes of deployment.
 Each server is mapped to a set of OpenStack based software roles constituting the control plane, compute plane, and storage plane.
-Each role is defined in terms of operating system based resources such as users and networks that need to be configured to satisfy that role.
+Each role is defined in terms of a Linux distribution (Ubuntu) to be loaded and a set of operating system based resources such as users and networks that need to be configured to satisfy that role.

-The Deployment configuration file needs to be edited so that it reflects the configuration that is to be installed.
-This is mostly a matter of making sure that the numbers of servers represented match the number of servers to be installed and that IP addresses are allocated so that the installation is properly integrated into the data center.
+The Deployment configuration file provides a mapping of servers and switches to software for the purposes of deployment.
+Each server is mapped to a set of OpenStack based software roles constituting the control plane, compute plane, and storage plane.
+Each role is defined in terms of a Linux distribution (Ubuntu) to be loaded and a set of operating system based resources such as users and networks that need to be configured to satisfy that role.

 The installation process is split into two parts::